-The Colleges encourage responsible choices among members of the Colleges' community, with the intention to encourage and support good judgment in the legal use of alcohol for those who choose to use it.
-The Colleges understand that alcohol abuse cannot be ended simply through strict rules and enforcement.
-We must establish reasonable policies, create programs that educate all members of the Colleges' community of the effects of alcohol use and abuse, and provide help for those who need it for themselves or others.
+HWS encourages responsible choices among members of the College community, with the intention to encourage and support good judgment in the legal use of alcohol for those who choose to use it.
+HWS understands that alcohol abuse cannot be ended simply through strict rules and enforcement.
+We must establish reasonable policies, create programs that educate all members of HWS' community of the effects of alcohol use and abuse, and provide help for those who need it for themselves or others.
 We believe that environments that value moderation and responsible choice establish habits of respect for self and others in the use of alcohol and other substances that will likely carry forward throughout students' lives.
 It is toward this end that the following policies and guidelines have been established.
 The Office of Campus Safety will enforce all federal, state and local laws governing alcohol as well as all Hobart and William Smith community standards policies governing alcohol.